cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 )
 ```

-These constants will be used as prefixes for the keys that can access objects' storage.
+These constants are used as prefixes for the keys that can access the storage location of objects.

 ### Protobuf objects